-Being the grandiose fuck I am, I then went and posted a follow-up to my 2019 SotWA, where I changed my name and made some more empty promises.
+Being the grandiose jerk I am, I then went and posted a follow-up to my 2019 SotWA, where I changed my name and made some more empty promises.
 I even called myself out on making empty promises and promised to stop making empty promises.
 So much for that, huh?

 So from now on, I’m simply going to talk about what I want to do.
 What I want and what I will do can easily be two different realities.
 I want to bang Scarlett Johansson and Amy Lee from Evanescence in a no-holds-barred three-way fuckfest that would make Charlie Sheen weep with pride and envy, but that doesn’t mean I will.
 By saying that I want to do things, I can effectively absolve myself of any guilt or blame if I don’t do them.
 After all, I never promised I would do those things, I just said that I wanted to do them.

 So let’s talk about things I want to do.

 I want to keep going with the new podcast I’ve started this month, Delusions of Grandeur.
 I actually had fun making that, and I have more ideas for future episodes.
 The podcast I attempted to do last year with my good friend Torbrex was a flop for a variety of reasons.
 Some of those reasons were:

 - Doing them live sucks, because I’m a terrible live speaker.

 - Doing them on Twitch sucks, because Twitch is a shitty venue that discourages growth for people at the bottom to keep unfunny dorks like Dr. Disrespect at the top.
 You’re also expected to monitor and address the few people who do show up in chat.
 I don’t have time for that, I have a show to do.